The Prisons Handbook 2021

 As an accredited news outlet we receive embargoed advance notice of new items before they are made public, which means you get them as soon as the embargo has passed – we also monitor all the breaking news on prisons too!

 With 25 years experience we are experts on the practice and policies of prisons – our expert analysis will help you understand what new policies mean and how they fit in with current strategies.

-Our database holds thousands of records from prison inspectorate reports, to freedom of information act requests and fatal incident reports from the prisons ombudsman.
+Our database gives you access to over 44,000 pages of information that’s up to date – from prison inspectorate reports, to freedom of information act requests and fatal incident reports from the prisons ombudsman.

 Breaking News as it happens

 As accredited journalists, with access to all the major prisons and justice news outlets, you get the breaking news you need as it happens

 Trusted by thousands with a personal and professional interest in prisons for over 25 years!